-If excavation works on the identified site uncover any issues that would prohibit the material from being classified as VENM / ENM, then no further material will be received from that site until the issue is rectified and confirmed by a site inspection by the Environmental Consultant.
+If excavation works on the identified site uncover any issues that would prohibit the material from being classified as VENM / ENM or non-compliant with the approved NSW EPA RRO and exemption, then no further material will be received from that site until the issue is rectified and confirmed by a site inspection by the Environmental Consultant.
 No soils are to be imported onto the site without the clearance from the Environmental Consultant and the Site Superintendent.